Letters of Administration NT: The Process Explained

 The court will only grant letters of administration to a creditor or Public trustee if there is no spouse, de facto partner or next of kin, or they're not in the jurisdiction of the estate.

-Who can apply for letters of administration with the will annexed in NT?
+Who can apply for letters of administration with the Will annexed in NT?

-Letters of administration with the will annexed are letters of administration granted to an executor when they're unable or unwilling to perform their duties.
-The person applying for letters of administration with the will annexed must be a spouse, de facto partner, next of kin or creditor willing and able to administer the deceased's estate per their will.
+Letters of administration with the Will annexed are letters of administration granted to an executor when they're unable or unwilling to perform their duties.
+The person applying for letters of administration with the Will annexed must be a spouse, de facto partner, next of kin or creditor willing and able to administer the deceased's estate per their Will.

 How do I apply for letters of administration in the Northern Territory?